planetarium/agent8-templates/basic-3d-minecraft/PROJECT.md

 - Directory containing Zustand stores for application state management.
   - **`cubeStore.ts`**: Store for voxel world management that handles adding, removing, and storing block data.
 Also manages theme selection and controls selected block type.
+  - **`playerStore.ts`**: Store for player reference management that handles registration and access to player rigid body references for physics interactions and multiplayer support.

 ### `src/utils/`